bacor/rhythm-triangles/README.md

 - [`data`](data/) contains all data used, organized per dataset (see above).
 For every dataset a `[dataset]-intervals.txt` file is produced that contains one interval per line, measured in seconds.
 This file can easily be read into Python using NumPy's `np.loadtxt` function.
 Where possible, the original data has been included in a `original-data` directory.
 - [`notebooks`](notebooks/) contains all Jupyter notebooks used to preprocess datasets and generate the visualizations.
 - [`figures`](figures/) contains the figures.
 - [`rhythmplot`](rhythmplot/) contains the Python code needed to generate rhythm triangle plots.
-It also includes some code for workign with rhythmic motifs.
+It also includes some code for working with rhythmic motifs.

 ## Setup